andersjanmyr/evented-programming-with-nodejs/slides/25_test.md

         with a single element array
           ✓ calls the callback with a single element array with an unsorted two element array
-          ✓ calls the callback with a sorted two element array
+          ✓ calls the callback with a sorted array

       ✔ 3 tests complete (9ms)